st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/documentatioin/AddingAnAlteration.md

 # Quick Guide to Adding an Alteration in Settings (Part 1)

 This documentation aims to guide you through the process of adding a new alteration, season, or discovery campaign to your project.
 It is divided into two main parts.
-The first part covers the addition of alterations, and the second part delves into updating the python script for sorting maps with alterations.
+The first part covers the addition of alterations, and the second part delves into updating the Python script for sorting maps with alterations.

 ## Part 1: Adding an Alteration